-Since 2000, CF&Co has advised on over 150 mandated transactions in over 50 countries.
+Since 2000, CF&Co has advised on over 200 mandated transactions in more than 50 countries.

 Following is a sample of transactions that show the breadth of CF&Co advice across the various facets of mining finance.
-It covers a period of huge transition – including dramatic changes to funding sources, especially since 2008, and the rise of Chinese companies as major players in the industry.
+It covers a period of huge transition – including dramatic changes to funding sources, huge shifts in demand for certain commodities, and the rise of Chinese companies as major players in the industry.

-Advice on debt for the original $150m development debt for the Copler gold project in Turkey and subsequent $250m of senior debt, increased to $350m, to fund a major expansion.
+Advice on debt for the original US$150m development debt for the Çöpler gold project in Turkey and subsequent US$250m of senior debt, increased to US$350m, to fund a major expansion.
 The key issue was the constrained international debt market for Turkish ventures.

-Advice on $275m senior debt, $265m silver stream and £25m subordinated debt for development of the Khoemacau copper-silver project in Botswana.
-The key issues was minimising the new equity requirement.
+Advice on US$275m senior debt, US$265m silver stream and US$25m subordinated debt for development of the Khoemacau copper-silver project in Botswana.
+The key issue was minimising the new equity requirement.

 Advice on resolution of a complex issue arising under the joint venture for the Ramu River nickel project in Papua New Guinea between Highlands Pacific and MCC, a Chinese State-Owned Enterprise.